pola-rs/polars-book/user_guide/src/dsl/folds.md

 polars library may not be sufficient.
 That's when `folds` come in handy.
 Polars' `fold` expression operates on columns and can therefore be really fast.
 It utilizes the data layout most efficiently and often has vectorized execution.

-Let's start with an example by implement the `sum` operation ourselves, with a `fold`
+Let's start with an example by implementing the `sum` operation ourselves, with a `fold`

 ## Manual Sum